vonHartz/hamster-shell-extension/README.rst

-Fixed Hamster shell exteion for Gnome shell version 3.30
+Fixed Hamster shell extension for Gnome shell version 3.30
 ========================================================

 To use: